 Mom liked the kid's clubs on Carnival for selfish reasons.
 She got to do her thing while we were entertained.
 However, going in she was worried about entertaining two kids on the ship during sea days.
 Camp Carnival and Circle C did the entertaining and created the fun!

 To say Chase is a picky eater is an understatement.
-He’s beyond picky.
+He's beyond picky.
 Yet on the cruise he gained 8lbs thanks to 24 hr a day ice cream and pizza.
 He also fell in love with the apple danishes at breakfast.
 He also ate more the week we were on the cruise than he has in a year probably!
-The dining staff was also great with his peanut allergy and Caitlyn’s gluten intolerance.
-She ate well too and had her favorite gluten free chocolate melting cake for dessert every night and hash browns every morning for dinner.
+The dining staff was also great with his peanut allergy and my gluten intolerance.
+I ate well too and had my favorite gluten free chocolate melting cake for dessert every night and hash browns every morning for dinner.
 Erzerbet who was our hostess on the Dream for the week.
 She made sure we ate enough and our food was safe.
-Read more about how Carnival handled our food allergies.

-If Caitlyn wasn’t at Camp Carnival or eating, she was at the waterslides.
-Chase alternated between the waterslides and mini golf.
+If I wasn't at Camp Carnival or eating, she was at the water slides.
+Chase alternated between the water slides and mini golf.
 Both provided hours of fun for us.
 You can find Water Works on most Carnival ships.
 The Dream has 2 big slides, a big set of racers and a play area for little kids.